giacomobignardi/h2_visual_aesthetic_value/README.md

-## Shared and Distinct Genetic Sources of Variability in Visual Aesthetic Value
+## Genetic effects on variability in visual aesthetic evaluations are partially shared across visual domains

 This repository contains the data, processed data, and the code to replicate the analysis made in: